Which of the following functional groups is present in all amino ... | Channels for Pearson+

 1

-Begin by understanding what amino acids are: Amino acids are organic compounds that serve as the building blocks of proteins.
-They contain both an amino group and a carboxyl group.
+Understand the structure of amino acids: Amino acids are organic compounds that serve as the building blocks of proteins.
+Each amino acid has a central carbon atom, known as the alpha carbon, which is bonded to four different groups.

-Identify the functional groups listed in the problem: Carboxyl group, Aldehyde group, Ether group, and Ketone group.
+Identify the functional groups attached to the alpha carbon: The four groups attached to the alpha carbon in amino acids are an amino group (NH₂), a carboxyl group (COOH), a hydrogen atom (H), and a variable side chain (R group) that determines the identity of the amino acid.

+Focus on the carboxyl group: The carboxyl group is a functional group characterized by a carbon atom double-bonded to an oxygen atom and single-bonded to a hydroxyl group (OH).
+It is represented as COOH.

 Watch next